Trump faces unprecedented legal peril, but will it hurt his standing with Republican voters?

+A 37-count felony indictment unsealed Friday accuses Trump of willful retention and improper sharing of national defense information, conspiracy to obstruct justice and corruptly concealing a document or record, among other charges.
+The top counts carry a penalty of up to 20 years in prison upon conviction.

-Trump faces seven criminal charges, including the willful retention of national defense information, obstruction of justice and conspiracy, though the scope of the evidence remains unclear because the indictment is under seal.
-But the day after the indictment became public, there were clear signs that Republican voters may be willing to entrust him again with access to the nation’s biggest secrets and authority over the very laws prosecutors say he defied.
+But soon after he was indicted, there were clear signs that Republican voters may be willing to entrust him again with access to the nations biggest secrets and authority over the very laws prosecutors say he defied.

 It also illustrates just how effective he has become at inoculating himself against political fallout by setting expectations and controlling the narrative.
 And it reflects growing Republican hostility toward the federal government and particularly the Justice Department, which Trump has now spent the better part of a decade maligning.